> As an Amazon Associate, we earn .

 - Better blood flow to worked tissue, accelerating recovery

-- Reduced chronic pain from postural and repetitive-strain issues
+- Reduced chronic pain

 - Improved athletic performance through cleaner, more efficient movement